How to Be an Impactful PMO Leader in 2022

 Given all that, what does it take to be an impactful PMO leader in 2022?
 Let’s examine the following points…

-Lead the PMO, not projects
+Lead the Project Management Office (PMO), not projects

 Map out your Project Managers’ paths to success